Ground settlement monitoring for tunneling projects

 Expanding urban development and densification has increased the number and size of tunneling projects.

-Excavation works, and the associated civil engineering activities such as dewatering (the removal of ground water), can cause subsidence in an area extending well beyond the actual tunnel.
+Excavation works, and the associated civil engineering activities such as dewatering, can cause subsidence in an area extending well beyond the actual tunnel.
 The resulting ground displacement is a major risk to the existing infrastructure.

 InSAR data provides critical information for understanding ground instability as well as monitoring the impact of tunneling and groundwork activities on buildings and infrastructure.